 The cases that were included in this study were children under the age of 1 year that died in their sleep.
-There was a total of 12 cases included in this study.
+There was a total of 10 cases included in this study.

-UNSAFE SLEEP FINDINGS IN 10 YEAR CHILD DEATH STUDY
+UNSAFE SLEEP FINDINGS

 The graph below shows the findings, by occurrence, in three types of unsafe sleep categories: position, bedding, and co-sleeping.
-Of the 12 cases included in this 10-year child death study, there were 12 cases that had at least one finding of an unsafe sleep environment, many of them had more than one finding.
-The non-recommended position the infant was placed in most often was on the stomach.
+Of the 10 cases included in this 10-year child death study, all 10 cases had at least one finding of an unsafe sleep environment, several cases had multiple findings.

-Of the 12 cases, the investigating law enforcement jurisdictions were as follows: Boulder County Sheriff's Office - 1, Boulder PD - 0, Lafayette PD - 1, Longmont PD - 7, and Louisville PD - 3.
-There were 6 females and 6 males.
-The ages were as follows: the youngest case was less than 1 month at 13 days, there were 4 cases from 1-3 months, 4 cases from 3-6 months and 3 cases from 6-9 months (the oldest was 9 months).
-The ethnicities of the children were as follows: Caucasian - 10, African American - 1, and Indian - 1.
+Of the 10 cases, the investigating law enforcement jurisdictions were as follows: Boulder County Sheriff's Office - 1, Lafayette PD - 1, Longmont PD - 6, and Louisville PD - 2.
+There were 5 females and 5 males.
+The ages were as follows: the youngest case was 5 $\frac{1}{2}$ weeks, including the youngest case there were 4 cases from 1-3 months, 4 cases from 3-6 months and 2 cases from 6-9 months (the oldest was 9 months).
+The ethnicities of the children were as follows: Caucasian - 9 and Indian - 1.

-Based on the cases included in this 10-year child death study, Boulder County is a prime location for additional support and promotion of safe sleep environments for infants.
+Based on the cases included in this 10 year child death study, Boulder County is a prime location for additional support and promotion of safe sleep environments for infants.
 As these cases continue to be reviewed by the local Boulder County Child Fatality and Prevention Team, more recommendations will be made to the state on preventing these types of child fatalities.